Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/README.md

 Provides:
 - End-device connectivity
 - VLAN segmentation
-- Layer 2 security features
+- Layer 2 security is applied at the access layer using DHCP Snooping, Dynamic ARP Inspection (DAI), and Port Security to protect against common network attacks

 ---